A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Basics of RL and RL-based MoP for AD

 \subsection{RL-based Motion Planning for Autonomous Driving}

-MoP for AD generally refers to the planning process for generating feasible states and control sequences, and it is aimed at achieving safe and efficient movement.
-It generally requires a given route, or specified task to consider the evolution of the agent and environment dynamics~\cite{I4}.
-A schematic of application of RL to MoP for AD is shown in Fig.~\ref{fig3}, where the RL agent learns a driving policy from trial-and-error data.
-The ego vehicle (EV) states and environmental observations usually constitute the state space of the RL agent, and the action output by the RL agent is used for high-level behavioral-type decisions and for direct control of the vehicle maneuvering at a low-level.
+MoP for AD aims to generate feasible states, trajectories or control sequences, enabling vehicles to safely and efficiently complete driving tasks under dynamic environmental constraints~\cite{I4}.
+As illustrated in Fig.~\ref{fig3}, RL formulates MoP as a sequential decision-making problem, where the ego vehicle (EV) states, environmental observations, route information, or task objectives constitute the state space, and the learned policy outputs behavioral decisions, trajectory-level commands, or low-level control actions.

-For instance, value-based methods are widely used for behavioral planning in MoP~\cite{I6lisrl,vbrlmp4,vbrlmp9}.The discrete action output of the value-Based RL fits well to supervisory control solutions where the higher level commands by the RL planner are implemented by the legacy motion control systems~\cite{vbrlmp1}.
-Meanwhile, policy-based methods can output the continuous control commands such as the steering angle and acceleration~\cite{pbrlmp3,pbrlmp5,pbrlmp6}.
-In recent years, the superior performance of the actor-critic methods has led to the direct learning of vehicle control commands becoming the mainstream direction in the current research~\cite{I18sc,pbrlmp4,SACMP1}.
-Furthermore, it transpired that HRL motion planning has a similar algorithm architecture to the rule-based modular approach.
-Different sub-agent can be created to learn the policy for decision-making, trajectory planning, motion control tasks separately.
+Value-based methods are widely used for behavioral planning in MoP~\cite{I6lisrl,vbrlmp4,vbrlmp9}, where discrete driving behavior such as lane keeping, lane changing, yielding, or acceleration selection can be implemented by downstream tracking controllers~\cite{vbrlmp1}.
+Policy-based methods are more suitable for continuous motion generation such as the steering angle and acceleration~\cite{pbrlmp5,pbrlmp6}.
+Since the superior performance of the actor-critic methods, they have become widely adopted for learning vehicle control commands directly~\cite{I18sc,pbrlmp4,SACMP1}.
+Hierarchical RL architectures further decomposes MoP into high-level decision-making and low-level trajectory or control generation.
 Some works \cite{HA01,LC7_4,In2_1,stateenhanced} train the high-level policy to select discrete semantic decision actions, and then utilize a separate low-level policy to directly control the steering angle and acceleration, achieving more precise and flexible motion control while ensuring clear driving objectives.
-Several studies have used MARL to better model the interaction between vehicles and provide a global perspective on multi-vehicle control.
-CTDE methods are commonly used to generate multi-vehicle policies when collaborative tasks are involved, such as maintaining formation, and cooperative lane changing or merging~\cite{CTDE1, CTDE4}.
+For highly interactive scenarios, MARL is often used to model multi-vehicle coordination and negotiation, such as cooperative lane changing, merging, and formation control~\cite{CTDE1, CTDE4}.